Bastet: Temple

 Herodotus, an ancient Greek historian who traveled in Egypt in the fifth century BCE, describes Bastet's temple at some length:

-This description by Herodotus and several Egyptian texts suggest that water surrounded the temple on three (out of four) sides, forming a type of lake known as, isheru, not too dissimilar from that surrounding the temple of the mother goddess Mut in Karnak at Thebes.
-These lakes were typical components of temples devoted to a number of lioness goddesses, who are said to represent one original goddess, Bastet, Mut, Tefnut, Hathor, and Sakhmet, and came to be associated with sun gods such as Horus and Ra as well as the Eye of Ra.
-Each of them had to be appeased by a specific set of rituals.
-One myth relates that a lioness, fiery and wrathful, was once cooled down by the water of the lake, transformed into a gentle cat, and settled in the temple.
+This description by Herodotus and several Egyptian texts suggest that water surrounded the temple on three (out of four) sides, forming a type of lake known as isheru, not too dissimilar from that surrounding the temple of the mother goddess Mut in Karnak at Thebes.
+These lakes were typical components of temples devoted to a number of lioness goddesses (Bastet, Mut, Tefnut, Hathor, Sakhmet) who are said to represent one original goddess and who came to be associated with sun gods such as Horus and Ra, as well as the Eye of Ra.
+Each of these goddesses had to be appeased by a specific set of rituals.
+One myth relates that a lioness, fiery and wrathful, was cooled down by the water of the lake and thus was transformed into a gentle cat, settling down in the temple.

-At the Bubastis temple, some cats were found to have been mummified and buried, many next to their owners.
+At the Bubastis temple, large numbers of cats were found to have been mummified and buried, many next to their owners.
 More than 300,000 mummified cats were discovered when Bastet's temple was excavated.
-Turner and Bateson suggest that the status of the cat was roughly equivalent to that of the cow in modern India.
-The death of a cat might leave a family in great mourning and those who could, would have them embalmed or buried in cat cemeteries—pointing to the great prevalence of the cult of Bastet.
-Extensive burials of cat remains were found not only at Bubastis, but also at Beni Hasan and Saqqara.
+Turner and Bateson suggest that the status of the cat in Egypt was roughly equivalent to that of the cow in modern India.
+The death of a cat might leave a family in great mourning, and those who could afford the expense would have the cat embalmed or buried in pet cemeteries, which demonstrates the great prevalence of the cult of Bastet.
+Extensive burials of cat remains have been found not only at Bubastis but also at Saqqara, including the temple complex known as the Bubasteum.
 In 1888, a farmer uncovered a burial site of many hundreds of thousands of cats in Beni Hasan.

 Festival

-Herodotus also relates that of the many solemn festivals held in Egypt, the most important and most popular one was that celebrated in Bubastis in honor of this goddess.
+Herodotus relates that of the many solemn festivals held in Egypt, the most important and most popular one was that celebrated in Bubastis in honor of this goddess.
 Each year on the day of her festival, the town was said to have attracted some 700,000 visitors, both men and women (but not children), who arrived in numerous crowded ships.
 The women engaged in music, song, and dance on their way to the place.
 Great sacrifices were made and prodigious amounts of wine were drunk—more than was the case throughout the year.
-This accords well with Egyptian sources that prescribe that lioness goddesses are to be appeased with the "feasts of drunkenness".
+This accords well with Egyptian sources which prescribe that lioness goddesses are to be appeased with the "feasts of drunkenness".
 A festival of Bastet was known to be celebrated during the New Kingdom at Bubastis.
 The block statue from the eighteenth dynasty (c.
 1380 BCE) of Nefer-ka, the wab-priest of Sekhmet, provides written evidence for this.
 The inscription suggests that the king, Amenhotep III, was present at the event and had great offerings made to the deity.